BrandonBell2025/SweetViolet/README.md

 - After each meal is logged, the system recalculates the user's daily nutritional intake.
 - If a user exceeds their calorie goal for the day, the app compensates by recommending lower-calorie meals for the following day to maintain a balanced overall intake.
 - This dynamic approach ensures users stay on track with their health goals, even if they occasionally indulge in high-calorie or unhealthy foods.

-## Trader Joe's API

-As part of **Sweet Violet**, we developed a Trader Joe’s API to enrich our meal planning app with additional grocery data.
-This API allows users to access a catalog of Trader Joe’s items along with store location information, which can be useful for meal planning and sourcing ingredients.

-Features

-1. Item Data: Scrapes and retrieves information on various items available at Trader Joe’s, including product names, categories, and price details.
-2. Store Location Data: Retrieves details about Trader Joe’s store locations to help users find stores nearby.
-3. API provides CRUD (Create, Read, Update, Delete) operations for managing items.
-Below is a guide on how to use each endpoint.

-### 1. GET All Items
-- **Description:** Retrieves a list of all items in the collection.
-- **Endpoint:** `GET /items/`
-- **Request:** No body is needed for this request.
-- **Response:** Returns a list of items, each with an `_id` and other properties.

-### 2. GET Single Item by ID
-- **Description:** Retrieves a single item by its ID.
-- **Endpoint:** `GET /items/{item_id}`
-- **Response:** Returns the item if found, otherwise a 404 error if the item is not found or a 400 error if the ID is invalid.

-### 3. POST a New Item
-- **Description:** Creates a new item in the collection.
-- **Endpoint:** `POST /items/`
-- **Request:** A JSON object representing the item to create.
-- **Response:** Returns the ID of the newly created item.

-### 4. PUT (Update) an Existing Item by ID
-- **Description:** Updates an existing item by its ID.
-- **Endpoint:** `PUT /items/{item_id}`
-- **Request:** A JSON object representing the updated item data.
-- **Response:** Returns a success message if the update was successful.
-If the item is not found, returns a 404 error, and if the ID is invalid, returns a 400 error.

-### 5. DELETE an Item by ID
-- **Description:** Deletes an item from the collection by its ID.
-- **Endpoint:** `DELETE /items/{item_id}`
-- **Response:** Returns a success message if the deletion was successful.
-If the item is not found, returns a 404 error, and if the ID is invalid, returns a 400 error.

 ## Database Setup